-- 5.3-1 Create a continuous corridor of natural open space along the creek and provide for limited access, at specific locations, to recreational and educational uses. - 5.3-2 Continue to Include use of the "Open Space" designation for the areas where resource management and habitat protection is warranted.
+- 5.3-1 Create a continuous corridor of natural open space along the creek and provide for limited access, at specific locations, to recreational and educational uses. - 5.3-2 Continue to use the "Open Space" designation for areas where resource management and habitat protection is warranted.

-- 5.4-1 Continue to sSolicit the dedication of restored habitat areas and/or recreational areas to the County or an appropriate land trust, such as the Cache Creek Conservancy, in order to provide continuous open space along the creek.
+- 5.4-1 Continue to solicit the dedication of restored habitat areas and/or recreational areas to the County or an appropriate land trust, in order to provide continuous open space along the creek.
 See also Action 4.4-10.
-This shall be a consideration in all requests for new or modified mining permits. - 5.4-2 Develop a future Cache Creek Parkwayrecreation Pplan forfor Cache Creek, in consultation with the County Parks Administrator, to provide a range of public activities and uses.
-Suggested recreational uses may include, but are not limited to: hiking, horseback riding, fishing, picnic grounds, boating, educational exhibits, and birdwatching. - 5.4-3 Identify possible-appropriate locations for future recreational, habitat, and educational uses along Cache Creek, such as those shown in Figure 910.
+This shall be a consideration in all requests for new or modified mining permits. - 5.4-2 Develop a future Cache Creek Parkway Plan in consultation with the County Parks Administrator, to provide a range of public activities and uses.
+Suggested recreational uses may include, but are not limited to hiking, horseback riding, fishing, picnic grounds, boating, educational exhibits, and birdwatching. - 5.4-3 Identify appropriate locations for future recreational, habitat, and educational uses along Cache Creek, such as those shown in Figure 10.
 Sites shall be located at regular intervals throughout the plan area.
-Intensive recreational uses, such as horseback riding, picnicking, and boating shall be located away from designated habitat areas. - 5.4-4 Designate identified recreational areas as "Open Space" in the CCRMPCache Creek Resource Management Plan. - 5.4-5 Coordinate with the Bureau of Land Management to investigate the eventual linkage of recreational uses located along the upper watershed of Cache Creek to
+Intensive recreational uses, such as horseback riding, picnicking, and boating shall be located away from designated habitat areas. - 5.4-4 Designate identified recreational areas as "Open Space" in the CCRMP. - 5.4-5 Coordinate with the Bureau of Land Management to investigate the eventual linkage of recreational uses located along the upper watershed of Cache Creek to the designated recreational sites located within the plan area.
+(The BLM Cache Creek Coordinated Resource Management Plan was adopted in December 2004.) - 5.4-6 Design and manage recreational sites so that trespassing, vandalism, and other undesirable activities are discouraged.
+The County, in consultation with the TAC, and stakeholders, shall develop measures to control human access to sensitive wildlife habitat or other sensitive communities (i.e., wetlands) in the planning area to minimize impacts on these resources.
+See also Action 4.4-13. - 5.4-7 Acquire future sites, through purchase or voluntary donation, so that the County can maintain and develop the areas according to the Cache Creek Parkway Plan.